TAP INTO YOUR LOCAL ECOSYSTEM AND ITS INHERENT RESILIENCE!!!!!

 For more information about our past courses visit the following page: Previous TreeYo Courses.

 Another integral part of the course is the hands-on segment because it integrates the techniques directly to your body.
-Proposed hands-on segments for the course but will be weather dependent during this season other than fermentation:
+We hope to do some hands-on segments for the course but will be weather dependent during this season other than fermentation:

 Doug Crouch: With 30 PDC’s facilitated across the globe, TreeYo Permaculture facilitator Doug Crouch will be putting on this weekend PDC that